Maryland Weather: Winter Storm Warnings Issued As Some Parts Of State Could See Up To 1 Foot Of Snow

-BALTIMORE (WJZ) — Watches and warnings have been issued ahead of the first winter storm of the season expected to arrive Wednesday.
+BALTIMORE (WJZ) — Warnings have been issued ahead of the first winter storm of the season expected to arrive Wednesday.

 It’s not a cut-and-dry type of forecast, but definitely an exciting one!

 The National Weather Service issued a winter storm warning starting at 7 a.m.
-Wednesday into Thursday morning for the following counties: Allegany, Baltimore, Carroll, Garrett and Washington
+Wednesday into Thursday morning for the following counties: Allegany, Baltimore, Carroll, Frederick, Garrett, Harford and Washington.

-Meanwhile, a winter storm watch has been issued for the following counties starting at 7 a.m.
-Wednesday into Thursday morning: Cecil, Harford, Howard, Montgomery — in addition to Baltimore City.
+Meanwhile, a winter weather advisory has been issued for the following counties starting at 10 a.m.
+Wednesday until 1:00 p.m.: Baltimore, Cecil, Harford, Howard, and Montgomery.

 TIMELINE: When Will Snow Arrive In Maryland Wednesday?